 There's no doubt that the placenta is a unique and amazing organ, but to date, when it comes to stem cell banking, it often takes a back seat to cord blood.
 This is not surprising, as the first cord blood transplant occurred in Oct.
 1988, whereas the first placental blood transplant took place nearly 20 years later in March of 2008.

 Options for banking placental stem cells

 Just as it is possible to bank umbilical cord blood and cord tissue, there are options available to bank blood and tissue from the placenta.

 What is placental blood?

 Of course, no one should feel obligated to store their child's cord blood, cord tissue, placental blood, or placental tissue.
-If you decide this is not right for your family, please consider donating these tissues to LifebankUSA, or another cord blood bank, so that others might benefit from your gift.
+If you decide this is not right for your family, please consider donating these valuable resources, so that others might benefit from the gift of this amazing organ.